sharife/goldenthread-v2/site/content/productions/drowning-in-cairo.md

 date: 2021-10-19T18:10:06.403Z
 start: 2022-04-08T07:00:00.000Z
 end: 2022-05-01T07:00:00.000Z
+description: >-
-description: Originally presented and partially developed as part of Golden Thread's New Threads Reading Series in 2018, Adam Ashraf Elsayigh’s debut production of *Drowning in Cairo*, is a loving portrait of three young men struggling to rebuild their lives after their arrest and public humiliation on the Queen Boat, a gay nightclub docked on the Nile.
+  We're delighted to bring you the World Premiere of Adam Ashraf Elsayigh’s *Drowning in Cairo, o*riginally presented and partially developed as part of Golden Thread's New Threads Reading Series in 2018.

+  **Adam Ashraf Elsayigh’s** debut production is a loving portrait of three young men struggling to rebuild their lives after their arrest and public humiliation on the Queen Boat, a gay nightclub docked on the Nile.
 background: https://ucarecdn.com/0c0ad630-a608-4d0c-a30a-50fa82486a9c/
 writer: Adam Ashraf Elsayigh
 director: Sahar Assaf